Nanda diagnosis for diabetes

 Cardiovascular Complications

 Diabetes can lead to heart issues like high blood pressure and high cholesterol.
-It’s important to get regular check-ups and monitor these signs closely.
-Staying at a healthy weight, exercising regularly, and taking your medicines as directed can help protect your heart14.
+It’s essential to receive regular check-ups and closely monitor these signs.
+Maintaining a healthy weight, exercising regularly, and taking your medications as directed can help protect your heart.

 Diabetic Neuropathy

 Nerve damage, or diabetic neuropathy, is a common problem for people with diabetes.
 It can cause tingling, numbness, or pain in your hands and feet.
-Keeping your blood sugar levels under control can help prevent or slow down neuropathy.
-Regular visits to your doctor are key to catching and managing this condition early14.
+Maintaining healthy blood sugar levels can help prevent or slow the progression of neuropathy.
+Regular visits to your doctor are crucial for detecting and managing this condition early.

 Foot Care Management

 Foot care is a big part of managing diabetes.
 People with diabetes are at higher risk for foot ulcers, infections, and even amputation.
-By checking your feet daily, keeping them clean, and seeing a podiatrist regularly, you can lower these risks14.
-Also, people with diabetes should aim for at least 30 minutes of moderate activity each to improve circulation and foot health14.
+By checking your feet daily, keeping them clean, and seeing a podiatrist regularly, you can lower these risks.
+Additionally, individuals with diabetes should aim for at least 30 minutes of moderate physical activity daily to improve circulation and foot health.

 By focusing on these key areas, you can take steps to prevent or manage diabetes complications.
-Regular health screenings, making lifestyle changes, and working closely with your healthcare team are vital for staying healthy with diabetes.
+Regular health screenings, making lifestyle changes, and working closely with your healthcare team are essential for maintaining good health with diabetes.

 Cardiovascular Complications